Circuit Technology Center 22 Parkridge Road

 A Solution for Broken Pin Repair

-A support fixture was fabricated to provide the proper alignment.
-The fixture precisely positioned the replacement pin while it was soldered onto the component using a hot plate, flux, high-temperature solder, and a hot air rework system.
-(See Figure 2) The final step was to add a small bead of high-strength epoxy around the rework area.
+A custom support fixture ensured perfect alignment while the new pin was soldered in place using a hot plate, flux, and a hot-air rework system.
+The repair was finished with a small bead of high-strength epoxy around the joint for added mechanical strength.
+(See Figure 2)

 Several members of the Circuit Technology Center team contributed to this feature story.
 Images may be altered or recreated to protect proprietary information.